Elyod3/Matt-s-Profile/README.md

 * [Learning style test](http://www.educationplanner.org/students/self-assessments/learning-styles-quiz.shtml?event=results&A=2&V=9&T=9-) - result; Auditory: 10% - Visual: 45% - Tactile: 45%

+This result tells me I remember more things by sight and picture what i'm learning in my head.
+As a tactile learner, I learn better by touching and doing.
+I remember by things I have done, but difficult remembering what I heard in the process.

 * Creativity test - result; 53 - Above average